Microsoft Edge (EdgeHTML) DevTools Protocol

 No. You can specify any port, though be sure to pick one that isn't already in use.
 Port 9222 for remote debugging is used by convention.

-How do I connect my custom tooling client to Microsoft Edge running the DevTools Server?
+How do I connect my custom tooling client to Microsoft Edge (EdgeHTML) running the DevTools Server?

 If I'm remote debugging using Edge DevTools, do I need to start the host browser process with --devtools-server-port cmd line switch?